-A cottage fire on our lake in 2019 is a reminder of the importance of taking effective steps to prevent a home/cottage fire and knowing what to do in the event of a fire emergency.
+Cottage fires do happen on our lake.
+Additionally all the flammable timber debris from the 2022 Derecho is a reminder of the importance of taking effective steps to prevent a fire and knowing what to do in the event of a fire emergency.

 The MPOA has had Fire Chief Casey Cuddy of the Kaladar/Barrie Fire Department to two AGM meetings to present to our membership over the past several years.
 Here are some things that Fire Chief Cuddy recommends:

 - Natural Resources suggests 10 m (32 ft) for clearing your trees back.
 If you are going to have trees closer they should be deciduous (leaves not needles).

 Managing the space around your house and buildings is of prime importance.”
 Prepare a defensible fire zone around your home, keeping it clear of vegetation and thinned out.
 Vegetation must be cleared from fuel supplies such as power lines and propane tanks.
 Don’t just do this in the spring as trees tend to shed their needles all season long.